 - Spread the batter evenly in the prepared pan, using an offset spatula to smooth the top.
 Bake the bars until they are set and and wooden skewer or toothpick comes out clean, 15 to 20 minutes.

-- For the frosting: In the bowl of a stand mixer fitted with a paddle, beat the cream cheese, butter, and salt together on low speed until smooth, creamy, and combined, 2 to 3 minutes.
+- In the bowl of a stand mixer fitted with a paddle, beat the cream cheese, butter, and salt together on low speed until smooth, creamy, and combined, 2 to 3 minutes.

 - Gradually add the confectioners’ sugar and mix on low until combined, scraping down the sides as necessary.